guzmonne/organizations-stack/README.md

 # Organizations Stack

-See this doc for additions made by this fork
+## See this doc for additions made by this fork

 [New Read Me](docs/ReadMe.md)

+## Original docs below

 CDK doesn't currently support AWS Organizations.
 Not even CloudFormation fully supports it.
 Luckily for us, CDK offers a workaround using Custom Resources.